seungwoo-stat/rvMF/README.md

 # rvMF

-Fast generation of von Mises-Fisher distributed random vectors
+Fast Generation of von Mises-Fisher Distributed Pseudo-Random Vectors

+Generates pseudo-random vectors that follow an arbitrary von Mises-Fisher distribution on a sphere.
+This method is fast and efficient when generating a large number of pseudo-random vectors.
+Functions to generate random variates and compute density for the distribution of an inner product between von Mises-Fisher random vector and its mean direction are also provided.

-Details to be added
+More details to be added.

+This package will appear on CRAN shortly.
 To install and use the package:

 ``` r
 devtools::install_github("seungwoo-stat/rvMF")